+Under "Search tools you can filter the images by"Usage Rights".
+This way you can find images that can be reused, reused for commercial purposes, modified, or reused and modified for commercial purposes.
 2. Now choose the background that will best fit your message and copy it by hitting the right click button on your mouse then clicking on "copy image."
 If your image editor doesn't support copy-pasting you can save the image instead of copying it.

 Open your image editor and paste the image you just copied.
 Now you will need to find a custom font to use.

 3. You can find custom fonts on any custom font site, such asFontShopor Typekit.
 Just select the appropriate font category, scroll through the available fonts, select one then download it.4.
 Open the custom font zip file you downloaded and install it.5.
 Now go back to the image editor.6.
 Type the verbiage you want to use over the background image.
 Now you're ready to custom design your thumbnail.

 7. To design a custom thumbnail, you can add any transparent clipart, pictures, etc. to your background image.
 Anything that will grab someone's attention.
 Just make sure you are adhering to YouTube's Terms of Service.
 And don't add anything that could be misconstrued, is confusing, misleading, or inappropriate in any way.